lapce/plugin-server-protocol/_overviews/psp/overview.md

 <br>
 <br>

-The idea behind the <i>Plugin Server Protocol (PSP)</i> is to standardize the protocol for how plugins an server communicate, so a single <i>Plugin Server</i> can be re-used in multiple development tools, and tools can support plugins with minimal effort.
+The idea behind the *Plugin Server Protocol (PSP)* is to standardize the protocol between editors (clients) and plugins (servers); so that a single Plugin Server can be re-used in multiple development tools, and tools can support plugins with minimal effort.

 PSP is a win for both plugin providers and tools vendors!

 ## How it works

-PSP uses the same base as LSP, only with some tweaks and added methods.
-The JSON-RPC communication is still the same, even some requests are reused.
-In short, PSP works as a superset of LSP.
-The most notable differences are:
+The Plugin Server Protocol serves as an extension of the existing Language Server Protocol, which standardized how language tooling communicated with editors.
+Much of the communication and methods are inherited from it, though with some changes:

-- New fields in the initialize handshake for events.
-A plugin will only receive subscribed events.
+- New fields in the initialize handshake to subscribe to events that the plugin wishes to receive.
+A plugin will receive only events it has subscribed to.
-- Some LSP Methods are disabled.
-This is because some of these requests only make sense in a Language Server context (TODO: add one example of such requests)
-- New Methods are added, to reflect all type of actions needed for a plugin (modifying settings, adding palette commands, drawing on screen,etc.)
+- New methods are added for functionality expected by plugins.
+(Adding commands to the palette, settings information, starting LSP servers,etc.)

 ## Capabilities

-PSP uses the same kind of capabilities that LSP defined, and adds more.
+The PSP inherits the same capabilities defined in the [LSP specification](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/), and adds more that are specific to the protocol.

 ## Libraries (SDKs) for PSP providers and consumers